utam0k/utam0k.github.io/content/post/r9cc.en.md

 - [Add pre/post increment/decrement operators.](https://github.com/rui314/9cc/commit/a406a04660d848e083d7b39610409fd9ba497142)
 - [Implement "#include".](https://github.com/rui314/9cc/commit/a382606b9728ca33f5dedae4f6ca5cc3c9404838)

-コミットメッセージのタイトルだけでもわくわくしませんか。うん、しますね。
-Do you feel excited about just only the title of the commit message?
+Do you feel excited by just seeing the title of the commit message?
 Yes, you do.
-ここのコミットまでできれば`#include`が動くとか楽しみすぎでしょというモチベーションで少しずつやっていきました。
-I got it little by little with the motivation that `#include` will work or if it can be done to commit here, it is too fun.
+I got it little by little with the motivation that `#include` will work or if it can be done by commit here, it is really fun.

-As you add examples, the tension also increases a lot.
+As you add examples, tension also increases a lot.
 It is only [nqueen.c](https://github.com/rui314/9cc/blob/master/examples/nqueen.c) if it is [9cc](https://github.com/rui314/9cc), but [fib.c](https://github.com/utam0k/r9cc/blob/master/examples/fib.c) and [prime.c](https://github.com/utam0k/r9cc/blob/master/examples/prime.c)
 have also been added in [r9cc](https://github.com/utam0k/r9cc).